suramya-shah/introduction-to-microfrontends/README.md

 By effectively managing micro frontends, development teams can ensure smooth collaboration, streamlined development processes, and efficient deployment and maintenance.
 This leads to a more scalable, maintainable, and resilient application architecture.

-# CI/CD of Micro Frontends and Infrastructure Management
+## CI/CD  setup of Micro Frontends and Infrastructure Management

 Certainly!
 Here's a complete end-to-end pipeline for a multi-microfrontend architecture, including the GitHub Actions workflow, code, CloudFormation template, and infrastructure configuration: